novaeco-tech/ecosystem-devtools/README.md

 ### Publishing Updates

   * **Docker Images:** Push changes to the `docker/` folder to trigger a rebuild and publish to GHCR.
-  * **Nova CLI:** simply push changes to the `nova-cli/` folder on the `main` branch.
+  * **Nova CLI:** Simply push changes to the `nova-cli/` folder on the `main` branch.
 Everyone using the "Git Install" method will receive the updates the next time they run the upgrade command or rebuild their DevContainer.